10 Back-to-School Hacks Every Parent Needs to Know

 Create a Canned Food Organizer

 Keep homework supplies organized and looking cute with this DIY desk organizer made from tin cans.
 Wash and remove the labels of a few empty food cans.
 Then cover the cans in fabric or paint like this idea from I Dig Pinterest.
 When dry, assemble the cans into a pyramid shape and secure with hot glue.
+In need of more organizational supplies for the coming year?
+Don’t worry, we’ve got you covered with the Walmart Back-to-School sale!

 Build Adorable Sandwich Kabobs